badassops/ldap-tool-go/README.md

-# LDAP-TOOL
+## LDAP-TOOL
-Simple tool to manage OpenLDAP users and groups
+Simple tool wriiten in Go to manage OpenLDAP users and groups

-### ldap-tool
-A simple Go script to manage OpenLDAP users

 ### Background
 The script is based on a certain LDAP settings